Teyras/MT/text/chapters/310_scheduling_problem_categorization.md

 ### Job Deadlines

-Although there are no inherent deadlines in the context of a programming assignment evaluation system, we could determine them e.g. using an estimated processing time of the jobs.
+Although there are no inherent deadlines in the context of a programming assignment evaluation system, we could determine them e.g., using an estimated processing time of the jobs.
 This could help the subjective responsiveness of the system -- the scheduler could prioritize short jobs while allowing a longer waiting time for long jobs.